-Step Four: Where risk of injury is great to multiple parties, document: What I considered: Who I consulted: What I decided and did: The outcome of the decisions I made and actions I took:
+Step Four: Where risk of injury is great to multiple parties, document: What I considered: Who I consulted:

 PRO-ACT Peer Specialist/Recovery Coach Principles and Guidelines

 Preamble

 PRO-ACT acknowledges its duty and obligation to those individuals, families, and communities it serves to assure the delivery of peer support according to recovery-focused guidelines, principles and values.
 Toward that end, we have: 1) defined a code of conduct within a value driven decision-making process that will guide delivery of our services and our service relationships; 2) developed a Peer Specialist Review Panel; 3) established ethical guidelines for the delivery of peer-based recovery support services provided through PRO-ACT; and 4) outlined the process for recruiting and screening of potential peer specialists, training requirements both initial and ongoing, ongoing support, and supervision.